shanibaryosef/Arduino-project/README.md

 ### Arduino Serial Parsers
 - **serislParser-task1.ino:**
-  A simple parser that reads a newline-terminated ASCII string to update LED brightness.
+  A simple parser that reads a newline terminated ASCII string to update LED brightness.
 - **serislParser-task2.ino:**
   An advanced parser that splits an input string (using commas as delimiters) into multiple brightness values for three LEDs.

+## Closed‑Loop Control
+- **PositionControlCloseLoop.ino**: PI loop (100 Hz) to reach a target angle via serial input.
+- **VelocityControlCloseLoop.ino**: LPF and PI loop (100 Hz) to track target RPM (set by potentiometer).

+## Python–Arduino Communication
+- Arduino outputs JSON formatted sensor data every 10 ms.
+- Python script (pyserial + matplotlib) logs incoming JSON to file and live plots it.